andreashsy/wordle/readme.md

 # Wordle (written in java, with spring boot and thymeleaf)

-Link to github pages deployment: andreashsy.github.io/wordle/
-Link to heroku deployment (more outdated): https://mywordle.herokuapp.com/
+Link to github pages deployment (written in typescript / Angular) (latest): https://andreashsy.github.io/wordle/ Link to heroku deployment (written in java) (more outdated): https://mywordle.herokuapp.com/

 Objective of the game:
 Guess a five-letter word